Great Britain in the Seven Years' War: Legacy and aftermath

 The number of casualties suffered by British forces were comparatively light, compared to the more than a million fatalities that occurred worldwide.

 France and Spain both considered the treaty that ended the war as being closer to a temporary armistice rather than a genuine final settlement, and William Pitt described it as an "armed truce".
 Britain had customarily massively reduced the size of its armed forces during peace time, but during the 1760s a large military establishment was maintained—intended as a deterrent against France and Spain.
 The Bourbon powers both sent agents to examine Britain's defenses believing that a successful invasion of Britain was an essential part of any war of revenge.

 The British victory in the war sowed some of the seeds of Britain's later conflict in the American War of Independence.
 American colonists had been delighted by the huge swathes of North America that had now been brought under formal British control, but many were angered by the Proclamation of 1763, which was an attempt to protect Native American territory—and prevent European settlement.
 Similarly the issue of quartering the British regular troops became a thorny issue, with colonists objecting to their billeting in private homes.
 Events such as these contributed to a drift apart between the British government and many of its subjects in the Thirteen Colonies.

-The war had also brought to an end the "Old System" of alliances in Europe, In the years after the war, under the direction of Lord Sandwich, the British did try to re-establish this system but European states such as Austria and the Dutch Republic now saw Britain as a potentially greater threat than France and did not join them, while the Prussians were angered by what they considered a British betrayal in 1762.
+The war had also brought to an end the "Old System" of alliances in Europe, In the years after the war, under the direction of John Montagu, 4th Earl of Sandwich, the British did try to re-establish this system but European states such as Austria and the Dutch Republic now saw Britain as a potentially greater threat than France and did not join them, while the Prussians were angered by what they considered a British betrayal in 1762.
 Consequently, when the American War of Independence turned into a global war between 1778 and 1783, Britain found itself opposed by a strong coalition of European powers, and lacking any substantial ally.